raoul2000/yii2-workflow/guide/intro-workflow.md

 - **published** : the post is online, available to readers
 - **archived** : the post is not directly available to readers, but can be accessed through the archive section of the site

-That is not enough.
-Now we must define possible transitions between these statuses.
+That is not enough, we must also define possible transitions between these statuses.
 These transitions strongly **depend on how the work is going to be organized**, how users of our publishing system will interact with each other.
-For this example we will abritrarly state following rules :
+For this example we will abritrarly state the following rules :

 1. A Post must always be corrected before publication
 2. the chief editor is responsible for publishing/unpublishing posts
 3. the chief editor is responsible for sending a post to archive

 That will be enough for this example but of course we could (and probably should) add more business rules.
-Now, based on what we have just define, here is a possible Post workflow :
+Now, based on what we have just define, here is a possible workflow four our posts :

 <img src="images/post-workflow-2.png" alt="workflow 2"/>

-The first version of the Post worfklow was very simple, and as each status could reach any other status, there was no need for the developer to make any tests when a Post changed status.
+The first version of the "Post worfklow" was very simple, and as each status could reach any other status, there was no need for the developer to make any tests when a Post changed status.
 With this new version, that's another story !
 Some logic must be implemented in order to prevent *Archived* post to become *Draft*, or *Published* posts to be sent to *Correction* by a redactor.